Google Translate Disclaimer

 If you are travelling locally within Ontario, Canada, or beyond, there is a chance that you may come into contact with different types of ticks and tick-borne diseases.
 If you have questions or concerns about tick-borne diseases, it is important to speak with your health care provider.

-Powassan virus (POW) is a rare tick-borne disease spread to humans or animals through an infected tick.
-Three types of ticks are known to transmit Powassan virus in Canada: squirrel tick, groundhog tick, blacklegged tick.
+Powassan virus is a rare tick-borne disease spread to humans or animals through an infected tick.
+Three types of ticks are known to transmit Powassan virus in Canada are: squirrel ticks, groundhog ticks, and blacklegged ticks.
 You can learn more about the Powassan virus from Health Canada.

 Anaplasmosis is a rare tick-borne disease spread by blacklegged and western blacklegged ticks infected with Anaplasma phagocytophilum.
 You can learn more about Anaplasmosis from the Centres for Disease Control and Prevention.